 - Open a browser and go to this url

 http://127.0.0.1:5002and under Status, scroll down the page until you see

 adobe.experience.managerunder Logs Agent

-There are so many reports you can view here.
-Below are some of them.
+There’s so many reports you can view here.
+Below are some of them

 - Logs > Live Tail